K-12 and Higher Education

 To expand the SWE community, through SWE Programs, we’ve developed a way for girls (ages 17 and under) to learn and participate in engineering: SWENext.
 This unique program provides young girls, parents and educators with the tools they need to increase their understanding of the engineering field.
 SWENext is a great new way to establish engagement with engineering and provides a dynamic opportunity to learn, connect with peers, and witness women engineers in action.
 SWENext participants can meet women role models, which is a critical step so that they can visualize themselves in a STEM career.
 To learn more about SWENext, and other SWE programs, sign a future engineer up at swenext.swe.org.

-SWE awarded approximately 220 new and renewed scholarships in 2015 valued at more than $660,000.
+In 2017, SWE awarded approximately 233 new and renewed scholarships valued at over $715,000.
 The SWE Scholarship Program provides financial assistance to women admitted to accredited baccalaureate or graduate programs, in preparation for careers in engineering, engineering technology, and computer science.
 We’ve updated our scholarship videos online to help make the application process easy.
 They are some of our most popular videos on YouTube.
 Learn more at scholarships.swe.org.

 Be That Engineer eBook